Mitsu Tanaka: Departure from public activism

 Tanaka, exhausted from her participation in liberal movements, left public activism after 1975.
 She left Japan for Mexico where she attended the International Women's Year World Congress and lived for 4 years and 3 months.
 Meanwhile, she gave birth to a son out of wedlock with a Mexican.
-Today she works as an acupuncturist, considering her "liberation activism" to be personal in nature now, rather than public.
-She has stated that she prefers to "stand by" people rather than leading.
+Later, she worked as an acupuncturist, considering her "liberation activism" to be personal in nature, rather than public.
+She has stated that she preferred to "stand by" people rather than leading.
 She has also expressed the view that earlier feminism attracted followers because it enabled them to express themselves, but because feminists of her generation were not taken seriously by men, they turned to dealing with men on men's terms, adopting a masculine "academic" approach and using "jargon", which drove many women away from the movement.

+Tanaka died on August 7, 2024, at the age of 81.